running-coder/nanolooker/src/pages/NanoBrowserQuest/Guide/guide.md

 ## Other

-**1. Cape**
+**Cape**
-Attributes: Defense (1) + Either Attack/Defence/EXP % when player is in a party.
+Attributes: Defense (1) + one of the following attributes: Attack/Defence/EXP % when player is in a party.
 The second attribute is randomly decided when the items is bought/dropped
-Dropped by (Droprate): Sold by the Red Wizard in the village and also dropped by Minotaur (?)
-Unique Version: **Cloak of Levitation**
+Dropped by (Droprate): Sold by the Red Wizard in the village, Blue chest (6%) Unique Version: **Cloak of Levitation**
-Attributes: ?
+Attributes: Defense (1) + two random attributes (Attack/Defence/EXP %) instead of one

 # Super-uniques